 The walls are a rare example of a fortification built with loose stones instead of the bricks that were commonly employed at the time; cut stones are used in limited quantities only for the corners.
 The oldest nucleus, built of verrucana stone, dates from the 8th century.
 The main structure enclosed barracks and drill grounds, storehouses, a cistern and a church.
 Accesses lead from the fortress to the side bulwarks, where rooms were used to watch the surroundings or shoot the enemy.
 Still visible along the whole perimeter are slits for guns.

-An important discovery has been made in the fortress – an epigraph, preserved today in the National Museum of San Matteo, which is almost certainly the earliest document in ‘vulgar’ Italian, being clearly dated ‘a dì dodici di giugno MCIII’ (12th of June 1103).
+An important discovery has been made in the fortress – an epigraph, preserved today in Pisa, at the National Museum of San Matteo, which is almost certainly the earliest document in ‘vulgar’ Italian, being clearly dated ‘a dì dodici di giugno MCIII’ (12th of June 1103).